 If your child was tried and sentenced as an adult, they may find themselves sentenced to an adult jail or prison.
 They could face up to 15 years incarcerated, depending on their assault charges.

-Jardine Law Offices understands that this is a frustrating and scary time for your child—and for you as parents.
+Jardine Law Offices P.C. understands that this is a frustrating and scary time for your child—and for you as parents.
 We have helped many families just like yours get through similar experiences and offer compassionate counsel and expert knowledge of the juvenile justice system.
-Our goal is to help your child put this experience behind him or her so that life can return to normal for your family.
+Juvenile assault attorney is here to help your child put this experience behind him or her so that life can return to normal for your family.
 The first step is a free consultation to discuss the details in your child’s case, review any evidence against your child, and determine the best steps to move forward.
 Schedule your free case review with our Bountiful juvenile assault attorney today.